jackburkhardt/site-old/content/projects/wedbars.md

 draft: false
 ---

 **Update:** I am currently working on a port for this plugin to the 1.13+ Spigot API.
-While this post is about 80% done, it is not yet suitable for production use.
-As always, you can view more info an submit issues on [GitHub](https://github.com/dilanx/WedBars/tree/1.13+).
+While this port is about 80% done, it is not yet suitable for production use.
+As always, you can view more info and submit issues on [GitHub](https://github.com/dilanx/WedBars/tree/1.13+).

 WedBars is a version of the the hugely popular Minecraft minigame mode *BedWars*, which itself is a derivative of other games such as *EggWars* and *CakeWars*.
 This plugin was conceived by myself and Dilan partially as a "what-if" joke and partially as a Java project for me but quickly turned into a full-fledged server plugin that has become a nearly identical recreation of the Hypixel server's BedWars.
 It contains features such as an arena setup wizard, robust configuration options, and a MYSQL-enabled player stats system.